 Google’s latest “Penguin” update was refreshed this past Friday much to the delight/alarm of SEOs everywhere.
-Already some kind site owners are posting their penguin recovery stories, so we took the time to pour them over and put together some SEO strategies that may start to hurt the legal field if you don’t take the time to revisit your current SEO strategy.
+Already some kind site owners are posting their penguin recovery stories, so we took the time to pour them over and put together some SEO strategies that may start to hurt the legal field if you don’t take the time to revisit your current law firm SEO strategy.

 1. Over Optimized Blogroll Widgets

 There’s already been a few examples of the negative effects of this tactic from an article Nick Eubanks posted on SEOMoz.
 His main site was hit with some penalties due to sidebar links from a blog he had started earlier in college, and upon switching the anchor text of these blogroll links from the over optimized “Web Strategist Philadelphia” to his site’s URL he saw a bounce back from his earlier SERP drop over the course of a weekend.